nokyotsu/parrots/en/6_questions.md

 happening, how if that kind of feedback loop saying now we're going to make the true cost of the damage we're causing be part of what you have to pay, then that may be very well be a very good answer; but I'm also worried that it may *not* be the answer.
-Which is a complicated way of saying ``I don't know.''
+Which is a complicated way of saying "I don't know."
 ((Laughter.)) ((Applause.))

 **Questioner 2:** *Two questions.
 First.
 D'you know where your towel is?*